From curves to currents: Introduction

 Theorem~\ref{thm:convex} should be thought of as an analogue of the classical theorem that a convex function defined on the rational points in a finite-dimensional vector space automatically extends continuously to a convex function defined on the whole vector space (Proposition~\ref{prop:convexcont}(iv)).
 As in the classical case, the functions on geodesic currents arising from this construction are restricted, as the next example shows.
 (This example is almost the only function we are aware of where our techniques do not suffice to prove continuity of the extension.
 See Section~\ref{sec:intersection-number})

-\begin{example} Consider the curve curves given by the square-root of self-intersection number, i.e., $f(C) \coloneqq \sqrt{i(C,C)}$.
-Since intersection number is a continuous two-variable function \cite[Proposition~4.5]{Bonahon86:EndsHyperbolicManifolds}, it follows that $f$ extends continuously to geodesic currents.
+\begin{example} Consider the curve curves given by $f(C) \coloneqq \sqrt{i(C,C)}$.
+Since intersection number is a continuous two-variable function on currents \cite[Proposition~4.5]{Bonahon86:EndsHyperbolicManifolds}, it follows that $f$ extends continuously to geodesic currents.
 However, $f$ does not satisfy convex union.
 For instance, take $C_1$ and $C_2$ be two simple closed curves intersecting once.
-For any multi-curve, $i(C,C)$ is twice the self-intersection number of~$C$.
-Thus $f(C_1 \cup C_2)=\sqrt{2}$, but $f(C_1)+ f(C_2) = 0$, contradicting convex union.
-On the other hand, $f$ clearly satisfies smoothing. \end{example}
+Then $f(C_1 \cup C_2)=\sqrt{2}$, but $f(C_1)+ f(C_2) = 0$, contradicting convex union.
+On the other hand, $f$ satisfies smoothing, since $i(C,C)$ is generally twice the self-intersection number.
+(The slight difference is for non-primitive curves, where $i(C,C)$ does not count the essential intersections from the multiple covers.
+This does not affect smoothing.) \end{example}

 On the other hand, the stability and homogeneous properties are necessary conditions for an extension to exist for elementary reasons, as the multi-curves $nC$ and $C^n$ should represent the same currents (Example~\ref{ex:puncturedtorus}).
 However, a curve functional that satisfies quasi-smoothing and convex union can be modified to get a curve functional satisfying all the hypotheses of Theorem~\ref{thm:convex}.